Retired ID Cards

 Pursuant to the provisions of the Retired Law Enforcement Officers Identification Act, 53 P.S. §753.4, and the Rules and Regulations related to such, 37 Pa.
 Code §§221.21-221.25, upon request all criminal agents who have retired from the Office of Attorney General and meet the eligibility requirements stated below will be issued a retired law enforcement office identification card (ID card).
 All requests must be submitted on the Application for Retired Law Enforcement Officer’s Identification Card.
 The procedures for issuing the ID card are listed below.

-- The individual completes the Application for Retired Law Enforcement Officer’s Identification Card and submits the completed application to the Management Services Division along with a $15 fee in the form of a check payable to the Commonwealth of Pennsylvania.
+- The individual completes the Application for Retired Law Enforcement Officer’s Identification Card and submits the completed application to the Operations Division along with a $15 fee in the form of a check payable to the Commonwealth of Pennsylvania.

 - The individual meets the following eligibility conditions as provided for in the Retired Law Enforcement Identification Act, 53 P.S. §753.7, and specifically outlined in the Rules and Regulations, 37 Pa.
 Code §221.21: